 We all know that the kitchen can be a very dangerous place.
 Kitchen accidents happen even to top chefs.
-Did you happen to see the Thanksgiving episode on the Food network two years ago when celebrity chef Giada De Laurentiis sliced her finger during live filming?
+Did you happen to see the Thanksgiving episode on the Food network a few years ago when celebrity chef Giada De Laurentiis sliced her finger during live filming?
 That hurts.

 Today, I’m going to show you how to cut a spaghetti squash without cutting your fingers.
 And then how to quickly and easily cook your squash for a delicious side dish.